Forfeiture Hearings in Hillsborough County, FL

 Law enforcement agency attorneys will submit their application via e-mail to the judicial assistant of County Criminal Division “C” who will forward the application to the clerk of court for assignment of a Clerk’s Administrative File number.

 The law enforcement agency attorney submits a proposed order through the Judicial Automated Workload System (JAWS) using the Clerk’s Administrative File number.
+The proposed order is automatically submitted to the judge’s work queue on JAWS.

 If the law enforcement agency wishes the court to seal any portion of the application or sworn affidavit, it must e-mail to the judicial assistant of County Criminal Division “C” a separate Motion to Determine Confidentiality of Court Records simultaneously with the application.

-Upon the judge making a decision on the Motion to Determine Confidentiality of Court Records, the judicial assistant will notify the law enforcement agency attorney, request an appropriate order be submitted, and provide the Clerk’s Administrative File number assigned to the application and motion.
+After the judge makes a decision on the Motion to Determine Confidentiality of Court Records, the judicial assistant will notify the law enforcement agency attorney, request an appropriate order be submitted, and provide the Clerk’s Administrative File number assigned to the application and motion.
+The law enforcement agency attorney will submit a proposed order through the JAWS using the Clerk’s Administrative File number.

+If the seizing law enforcement agency files a complaint to proceed against the contraband article, the complaint will be filed in the Circuit Civil Division.
 All adversarial preliminary hearings under the Florida Contraband Forfeiture Act will be scheduled in an assigned division of the Circuit Civil Division as explained in Administrative Order S-2016-061.

 Complaint for Forfeiture in Tampa, Hillsborough County, FL